pauldijou/redux-act/README.md

 # redux-act

 An opinionated lib to create actions and reducers for [Redux](https://github.com/rackt/redux).
-The main goal is to use the actions themselves as references inside the reducers rather than string constants.
+The main goal is to use actions themselves as references inside the reducers rather than string constants.

 ## Install